LaunchCoderGirlSTL/Data-Science-Assignments/etl_project/README.md

 2. 5-10 SQL queries that highlight how your tables work.
 You must use at least three joins.
 Include a comment for each one indicating what it is doing.

 3. Be prepared to present on the process you went through.
-This should not take longer than 10 minutes.
+This should not take longer than 8 minutes.
 Your presentation will be in a code review, so please do not create a powerpoint.
+Instead, you will walk through what code things you learned when working on this project.
+Do NOT simply go through all your code in an exhaustive manner.

 ### Guidelines for your notebook: